DeepSegment/FCN-GoogLeNet/README.md

 # FCN-GoogLeNet
 This is a repo for course project of [DD2424 Deep Learning in Data Science](https://www.kth.se/social/course/DD2424/) at KTH.

 This project is a GoogLeNet Implementation of [Fully Convolutional Networks for Semantic Segmentation, CVPR 2015](https://github.com/shelhamer/fcn.berkeleyvision.org) in TensorFlow.
-Another Tensorflow implementation here: [FCN.tensorflow](https://github.com/shekkizh/FCN.tensorflow).
+Another Tensorflow implementation: [FCN.tensorflow](https://github.com/shekkizh/FCN.tensorflow).

-This project is mostly based on these previous works.
+Our project is mainly based on these previous works and we performed several changes from them.

 ## Changes from previous work